 Gospel Green - The Original Cyder, Gospel Greens contains aromatics of Elderflower, Green Apples and also Brioche.
 It's very crisp and has a light acidity to it with the slightest earthiness coming through onto the palate.
 It's a great addition to any dry cider lovers collection.

-Meon Valley - Chalk Stream, This is Meon's mainstream cider.
+Meon Valley - Brown Trout, This is Meon's mainstream cider.
 It's golden amber in colour and is very refreshing to drink.
 With its well-balanced flavour comprising their own locally sourced Hampshire and Sussex dessert apples.

 In order to make sweet cider, the only thing you have to change is to just add in a lot more sugar.
 These types of ciders will also tend to be the more fruity flavours we have seen pop up all over the place in recent years rather than just the standard apple or pear.
 We stock a couple of the best fruity and sweet ciders in which anyone with a sweeter tooth will just adore.